William Pole Thornhill: Life

 and held the seat until he stood down at the 1865 general election.

 As a politician he was a strong reformist and built the Earl Grey Tower, Derbyshire on the eastern edge of Stanton Moor dedicated to the Reform Act 1832.
 He was briefly, between 1860 and 1863, a lieutenant in the 9th Derbyshire Rifle Volunteers.
 He died at Brighton at the beginning of 1876.

 Thornhill married Isabella Gell at Wirksworth in 1828.
-Isabella was the heiress of Hopton Hall.
+Isabella was the heiress of Philip Gell of Hopton Hall, in Hopton, Derbyshire.
 They took the name Gell according to the terms of inheritance and lived briefly at Hopton Hall but in due course renounced the inheritance.